-Boron is the most common deficiency, with symptoms of fruit shape distortion.
+Boron is the most common deficiency, with symptoms resembling those of bitter pit and fruit shape distortion.
 Foliar symptoms are not necessarily evident.

 It has been suggested that the soil potassium level should be 3-4% of the CEC.
 Calcium should occupy 70-80% of the CEC sites and magnesium 10-15%.